Manufacturing Under President Donald Trump

 full-time-workers

-On another note, my readers and followers on social media know my love-hate relationship with the Anti-American bears.
+On another note, my readers and followers on social media know my love-hate relationship with the anti-American bears.
 These are people who call for the collapse of America every year with worthless economic rants.
 I hate smoking, but every 15 years I am going to pull out a cigar and take a photo of me smoking it, to make a point that America hasn’t collapsed yet, like the extreme left and right talk about every day.
 The stock markets are at all-time highs, and we still have 74 straight months of job gains.
 Recessions come and go, but 24/7 bears always stay 24/7 bears ( Hence the 24-hour fitness shirt for you)

 Merry Christmas Bears !!!!